sisrfeng/coc-wiki/Using-workspaceFolders.md

 The later one have lower priority, which means it's only used when previous patterns failed to match workspace folder.

+When resolve of workspace folder failed, cwd is used for workspaceFolder.

 To configure `rootPatterns` for specified filetype, use autocmd like:

 ``` vim